 We like to say that it’s what’s on the inside that counts, but nobody can deny that appearances play a rather large role in grabbing people’s attention.
 The simple fact is that if something is eye-catching, we are going to be all the more interested to know what lies beneath the surface.
 This is why it’s crucial to know how to format a blog post as a writer.

 You wouldn’t want a formless, featureless bae, would you?
-Similarly, the more interesting, eye-catching features your blog post has, and the more structured it is, the easier it will be to understand.
+Similarly, the more interesting, eye-catching features your post has, and the more structured it is, the easier it will be to understand.
 This will encourage your fans to actually…read it.
 To your surprise, this happens far less often than you might realize.

 Confused about how to format a blog?
-Fear not – here is a step-by-step guide for taking your written blog post and formatting it the best way possible.
+Fear not – here is a step-by-step guide for taking your written post and formatting it the best way possible.

 Step 1: Create Lists, Headings, and Subheadings